GriffinSauce/next-starter/README.md

 - Tailwind is the **only** way I want to style things
 - TypeScript provides benefits even if you don't write any types, disable strict mode if you please
 - Linting should be focused on mostly on errors + maintainabiity and follow established best practices
-- A global store is not included because it's often not needed and you should critically choose the right option (ie. maybe not redux)
+- A global store is not included because it's often not needed and you should critically choose the right option (ie. probably [not redux](https://github.com/pmndrs/zustand))

 ## ⚡️ Quick Start